bronwyncarr/deduction_tracker/README.md

 ## :construction: Further development

 This is a MVP but still work in progress.
-I hope to add more functionality using JavaScript and React. :sparkles:
+Stay tuned for more functionality. :sparkles:
 Any advise or suggestions are welcome.